-- Demonstrate proficiency in production aesthetics, particularly in using digital media platforms, to provide various forms of media content to the public; - Determine and analyze elements of communication theory, including the societal responsibilities and professional practices of news, entertainment, and other media industries; - Identify various facets of issues, think independently and critically, and make informed judgments; - Determine the importance of media independence while recognizing legal and ethical principles that govern media practices; - Appreciate the value of lifelong learning about the constantly changing practices and influence of the mass media, and the importance of being able to innovate within the evolving world of media; - Recognize the importance of being able to interact with fellow media professionals and the larger public in ways that reflect sensitivity to diverse interests.
+- Identify and administer various media platforms to communicate with diverse audiences about a wide range of topics; - Analyze the complexities of information gathering, evaluate the credibility of sources and ensure the highest possible reliability of information provided to the public; - Demonstrate proficiency in production aesthetics, particularly in using digital media platforms, to provide various forms of media content to the public; - Determine and analyze elements of communication theory, including the societal responsibilities and professional practices of news, entertainment, and other media industries; - Identify various facets of issues, think independently and critically, and make informed judgments; - Determine the importance of media independence while recognizing legal and ethical principles that govern media practices; - Appreciate the value of lifelong learning about the constantly changing practices and influence of the mass media, and the importance of being able to innovate within the evolving world of media; - Recognize the importance of being able to interact with fellow media professionals and the larger public in ways that reflect sensitivity to diverse interests.

 Course Classification Credit Hours Required

 B.C.I.S.

 Language 6

-Foundation 19
+Core 20

 Concentration 24

 Arts and Sciences Core 36

 Arts and Sciences Electives 24

-General Electives 15-16
+General Electives 15

-Total 124-125
+Total 125